Here are Three Ways to Get Your Jiggle On: Jell-O-Based Desserts in Salt Lake

 After a meal that undoubtedly broke into the quadruple digits of caloric intake, I sat down to try Chuck-A-Rama’s signature dessert.
 The block had a solid build and held its shape, but a soft spoon could easily slice through the center.
 The gelatin flavor was carefully hidden behind the “green” (lime) flavor, but not so much that it tasted like a mouthful of artificial sweetener.
 While I was skeptical of non-strawberry Jell-O, I did appreciate the citrusy bite that offset the sugary qualities of the gelatin.

 All in all, Chuck-A-Rama’s Jell-O was fine.
 I certainly enjoyed the meal beforehand some more, and the spread offered an array of desserts (including a buffet essential, bread pudding) that were more exciting and, frankly, tasted a lot better.
 But this trip was about the jiggly block of slime that I obliged in between courses four and five.
-B+. –Connor Lockie
+B+. –Audrey Lockie

 One skill the women in my family value passing down each generation is the ability to know how to throw a party.
 Every birthday party growing up had a solidified theme, matching cake and a colorful palette of orange, green and red gelatinas (gelatin) in styrofoam cups that would sit on the top shelf in the fridge.
 I didn’t think anything could bring me back to that feeling of knowing that it is your special day like my mom’s gelatina, until I tried Gelatina Sabor’s cake-molded personalized gelatina.